All Episodes

 I think that there needs to be some easier way to get migrant workers in and out legally than the present system.

-You know, if if I hire an American, I'm not responsible for their housing, their transportation, and everything else.
+You know, if I hire an American, I'm not responsible for their housing, their transportation, and everything else.

-That's why I've tried to do it the legal way for the last two years.
+Yeah, that's why I've tried to do it the legal way for the last two years.

 And what's it do to the price of your berries?

-Well, that's significant.
+Now, that's significant.

 That is significant.

-All right, look, Jim, I'm glad you called out there.
+Look, Jim, I'm glad you called out there.

-I uh I I appreciate it.
+I appreciate it.

-I I this just confirms even more I know is going on out there.
+This just confirms even more I know is going on out there.

-Don't judge our results, Russ.
+Don't judge our results, Rush.

-our intentions.
+Judge our intentions.

 We're good people, big hearts.